sonu9989/ESTS/README.md

-# Estimating Subsidence Trend and Seasonality (ESTS)
+# Estimation of Subsidence Trend and Seasonality (ESTS)

 ## 1. Seasonality and trend decomposition of subsidence and groundwater